RayHightower/rayhightower.github.com/source/_posts/2012-12-03-ruby-on-raspberry-pi.markdown

 The installation process was relatively smooth.
 Still, here are a few gotchas I encountered with the Pi:

 * I already mentioned this, but it's worth repeating: It took 23 minutes to write the SD card, and there was no feedback along the way.
 This wasn't a big deal since I had been pre-warned by one of the wikis.
-* apt-get needed an update before I could install git.
+* apt-get needed an update before I could install git. `$ sudo apt-get update` did the trick.
 * The Pi will do absolutely nothing without a properly configured SD card.
 You know how a PC will partially boot (to CMOS) even without a hard drive?
 Not so with the Pi.
 * The micro-USB power port requires 700mA or more of current.
-Most micro-USB power adapters don't deliver this month.
-I happened to have one on hand from another device.
+Most micro-USB power adapters deliver 500mA or less.
+Raspberry Pi will only boot if the micro-USB provides sufficient amperage.
+Only one of my several micro-USB adapters met this requirement.
 * A 4GB SD card is far too small if you want to do something useful with the Pi.
 My first Rails installation failed due to size limitations because I was using a 4GB card.
 Go with 8GB or larger.
 * I'm not 100% sure, but I think that a faster SD card will make a difference especially during the compilation of the Ruby interpreter.
 This is only a guess at this point.
 I don't yet know where the bottlenecks are.